kartik-v/yii2-grid/CHANGE.md

 3. (enh #268): Fix `BooleanColumn::falseIcon` default.
 4. (enh #272): New property `ExpandRowColumn::expandOneOnly` to allow only one row to expand at a time.
 5. (enh #282, #284): Allow disabling click behavior for specific elements when ExpandRowColumn::enableRowClick is `true`.
+6. (enh #287): Allow columns to be highlighted on initialization of `CheckboxColumn`.

 Version 3.0.1
 =============